The Hikers

 that you won’t be able to stop yourself wanting more —

-A few hours later and I’m annihilating a twenty-piece box
+A few hours later and I’m inhaling a box of twenty

 up and down Kärnterstraße in whig and whiteface,